 Orthoptics regards strabimus as an eye muscle problem and train is directed toward muscle strength.

 Behavioral & Neuro-Developmental Optometrists who provide Neuro-Vision Therapy look at the neurological control system of the eyes and thus train the whole visual system(and whole person).
-Neuro-Vision Therapy alters the entire nervous system and reflexive behavior, thus resulting in a lasting cure.
+Neuro-Vision Treatment alters the entire nervous system and reflexive behavior, thus resulting in a lasting cure.
 In general, orthoptics is home-based therapy.
-In general, Neuro-Vision Therapy is performed under supervision in a Board Certified Behavioral & Neuro-developmental optometrist like Mr Stanley in office and home therapy is an adjunct.
-Recent scientific research has shown that office-based Vision Therapy with homework is more successful than home-based therapy alone.
+In general, Neuro-Therapy is performed under supervision in a Board Certified Behavioral & Neuro-developmental optometrist like Mr Stanley in office and home therapy is an adjunct.
+Recent scientific research has shown that office-based Vision Treatment with homework is more successful than home-based therapy alone.

 Copyright 2020.
 All Rights Reserved.
 Designed By: Upstore